Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 • Single-leg calf raises

-These exercises strengthen the muscles used in cycling and running, while reducing the risk of injury.
+These exercises strengthen the muscles used in cycling and running, while reducing injury risk.

 4. Neuromuscular work and running technique